jovami/isep-lapr4/docs/us_4004/README.md

-US 4004 ---As User, I want to view a list of participants in my meeting and their status
+US 4004 --- As User, I want to view a list of participants in my meeting and their status
 ========================================================================================

 # Analysis